cdk-patterns/serverless/the-eventbridge-etl/typescript/README.md

 This is an example stack showing how you can use EventBridge to orchestrate events through an ETL process.
 This pattern was insired by [Vyas Sarangapani](https://twitter.com/madladvyas) and [Hervé Nivon](https://twitter.com/hervenivon) as you can see at the bottom of this page.

+Note - This is a learning pattern, if I was implementing this in a production system I would make a couple of changes:

+* KMS Encryption of sensitive data in events
+* SQS between EventBridge and the Lambdas for resiliency
+* Add in error events to EventBridge and error event rules

 ### Architecture:
 ![Architecture](img/arch.png)